Hotel Sahara: Development

-It was the first film from Tower Films, the new production company of producer George Brown.

-Hotel Sahara was based on an idea of Brown's.
+Hotel Sahara was the first film from Tower Films, the new production company of producer George Brown.
+Ken Annakin called Brown "very active and creative."
+The film was based on an idea of Brown's.
 He had a chat in a Fleet Street pub about a hotel in the Western Desert Campaign which kept changing sides, and he arranged for a script to be written.
 It took him five months to secure a distribution guarantee, sell the idea to the National Film Finance Corporation to get some finance, fix studio space and facilities, raise private finance to complete funding, and to secure the star he wanted, Yvonne De Carlo, from Hollywood.

-He eventually got De Carlo by writing her and saying that he observed that she had a flair to play comedy.
+Brown eventually got De Carlo by writing her and saying that he observed that she had a flair to play comedy.
 De Carlo was keen for a change of pace.
 She later wrote that her role "did not entirely break my Hollywood stereotype" but "this time it was satire and that made all the difference."

-George Hambley Brown knew Peter Ustinov from their time together in the RAF Film Unit during World War II.
+Brown knew Peter Ustinov from their time together in the RAF Film Unit during World War II.
 After the war, the two co-produced School for Secrets and Vice Versa.

 Filming

 De Carlo arrived in London in December 1950 and filming started in January 1951.
 It was shot at Pinewood Studios with sets designed by the art director Ralph W. Brinton.
 There was also some location filming in Egypt.
 She later said "the production couldn't have run more smoothly and Peter was a delight to work with."
 During filming, Ustinov met Suzanne Cloutier who became his wife.

+Ken Annakin said shooting was "a most precarious operation" because the three leads worked in different ways: Ustinov liked to do only a few rehearsals and one or two takes, De Carlo required "at least seven full rehearsals", while David Tomlinson "had the worst habits of London theatre actors.
+He loved to upstage and upset other actors' performances."
+However Annakin said "I revelled in it."

-De Carlo sang some songs, "I Love a Man" and "Say Goodbye".
+De Carlo sang the songs, "I Love a Man" and "Say Goodbye".
 It was the first time she had sung on film.

-The scene of de Carlo dancing had to be censored for the US cut of the film.
+The scene of Yasmin Pallas (De Carlo) dancing had to be censored for the US cut of the film.

 Reception

 The film was popular in England.
+According to Annakin the film "was a big success, especially in Germany, because it was the first time since the war that German soldiers had been portrayed as normal human beings."

 De Carlo wanted to make more films with Brown and Ustinov, including one about a matador, but it did not happen.